quangpdt/coding-convention/README.md

 # TypeScript & Angular
 ## Principles, Style Guide and Coding Convention

 > **Disclaimer**: This note is not originally written by me.
-I collected information from some repository on Github as well as from my co-workers and try to contribute as much as possible.
+I collected information from repositories on Github as well as from my co-workers and try to combine them as much as possible.
 If you found any issue or want to contribute to this note, feel free to make a PR.
 Peace!

 ## Principles